RuijieJ/pren/README.md

 # Primitive Representation Learning Network (PREN)
-This repository contains the code for our paper
+This repository contains the code for our paper accepted by CVPR 2021

 > [Primitive Representation Learning for Scene Text Recognition](https://arxiv.org/abs/2105.04286)